 Features of the Museum setting are the magnificent McKinney and Simpson kauri trees standing in full view of the car park.
 The largest trees of their kind to be seen on the east coast of New Zealand, these giants are a reminder of the days long gone when the kauri was known as “king of the forest”.

-There are many exhibits to explore, such as The Working Machinery Exhibit and walks through the native bush of the Parry Kauri Park.
+There are many exhibits to explore, such as The Working Machinery Exhibit on Wednesdays and walks through the native bush of the Parry Kauri Park.

 Do you have a few hours to spare?